jokosu10/template-golang-echo/README.md

 4. Install dependecies Go Modules with the following command.

     ```bash
-    go mod download
+    go mod tidy
     ```

-5. Running this server with the following command if you install `air` module in your workspace.
+5. Running this server with the following command for **Development Mode ONLY**.

     ```bash
-    air -c air.toml
+    air -c .air.toml
-    ```

-6. Running this server with the following command.

-    ```bash
-    go run main.go
     ```